John Osborne (Medal of Honor): Biography

 Osborne's official Medal of Honor citation reads:

 Serving on board the U.S.S.
 Juniata, Osborne displayed gallant conduct in rescuing from drowning an enlisted boy of that vessel, at Philadelphia, Pa., 21 August 1876.

-Osborne left the Navy while still at the rank of seaman.
-He died on April 23, 1920, at age 75 or 76 and was buried at Arlington National Cemetery in Arlington County, Virginia.
+Osborne left the Navy while still holding the rank of seaman.
+He died on April 23, 1920, aged 75 or 76, and was buried at Arlington National Cemetery in Arlington County, Virginia.